kianzohoury/VAE/README.md

 image generation.
 To generate new data points, we pick a latent vector $z$, usually randomly sampled, i.e. $z$ ~ $N(0, 1)$, and feed it to the decoder.
 But, what happens when $z$ is unlike anything in the training data?
-It turns out that autoencoders fail to generate recognizable data points when the latent vectors diverge, even slightly, from training data.
+It turns out that autoencoders fail to generate recognizable data points when latent vectors diverge, even slightly, from training data.
+This is because there can be deep pockets in the latent space that do not map to anything, but meaningless noise.
 In addition to not being able to interpolate data well, the decoder deterministically reconstructs images, so generating new data from unseen latent vectors is impossible.

 ### Variational Autoencoders